Malenea/StarWarsSense/README.md

 ## Known Issues

   - The app works perfectly on simulator, but there's a minor UI issue on some devices where the table views are darker than expected.
+  - Only very basic UI and unit tests both for a simple flow for UI and API test for unit.

 ## Improvements